Burgerbrug

 Burgerbrug is a village in the Dutch province of North Holland.
 It is a part of the municipality of Schagen, and lies about 14 km north of Alkmaar.

-The village was first mentioned in 1840 as "Burgerbrug of Eenigenburgerbrug", and is named after the bridge over the Groote Slot.
-Burgerbrug was settled soon after the polder was created in 1597.
-It is a cross shaped settlement with one part along the Groote Sloot and the other part along the road.
+Burgerbrug (originally Eenigenburgerbrug) was settled shortly after the surrounding area was drained in 1597.
+The village took its name from a bridge over the Groote Slot, located on the road to Eenigenburg.
+It is a cross-shaped settlement with one part following the Groote Sloot and another part following the road.

-The Catholic Birth of Out Lady Church is an aisleless church built in 1866 as a replacement of the clandestine church.
+The Catholic Onze-Lieve-Vrouw-Geboortekerk is an aisleless church built in 1866 to replace a clandestine church.
 Burgerbrug was home to 185 people in 1840.
 Three polder mills are still present in Burgerbrug.
 Two of the windmills probably date from 1597.